 Lutheran Church Extension Fund (LCEF) exists to empower ministries in Kingdom work.
-Our goal each day is to identify opportunities to share our resources to expand God's kingdom as Christ commanded in the Great Commission.
-We want more people to hear and believe, be baptized and grow in the Word, and join together in God's saving grace and the gift of eternal life.
+Our goal each day is to identify opportunities to share our resources for expanding God's Kingdom as Christ commanded in the Great Commission.
+We want more people to hear and believe, be baptized, grow in the Word and join together in God's saving grace and the gift of eternal life.

-LCEF serves only The Lutheran Church-Missouri Synod (LCMS) and its partners in the United States and around the world.
-Through the dollars invested by more than 50,000 individuals, congregations, schools, organizations and businesses, LCEF offers low-cost loans and ministry support services that help leaders respond to growth and community needs.
-LCEF also offers loans to rostered church workers-those dedicated servants who are on the front lines of ministry.
+LCEF serves only The Lutheran Church-Missouri Synod (LCMS) and its ministry partners in the United States and around the world.
+Through the dollars invested by more than 50,000 individuals, congregations, schools, organizations and businesses, LCEF offers low-cost loans, ministry solutions and real estate solutions that help leaders respond to growth and community needs.

-We appreciate the volunteers who assemble and forward the items required to complete financing arrangements with LCEF.
 We recognize that some of the terms and processes used may need clarification and explanation.
-This booklet provides ministry members the steps and critical information needed to understand our loan process and requirements.
+This Q&A booklet provides ministry leaders the steps and critical information needed to understand our loan process and requirements.

 Our goal is to make this process as efficient as possible and help you get back to focusing on putting your ministry's plans in action.
-Should you have questions or suggestions that will help improve the process, please call your LCEF District Vice President or one of the following Loan Specialists at 800-854-4004: